 After submitting your application, the review process should take about seven to ten (7-10) business days to complete.
 After this period, you will receive an email from NIPR regarding the issuance of your license.

-You may also check your license status with the State Based Systems West Virginia Licensee Look-Up Tool.
+You may also check your license status with the State Based Systems West Virginia Licensee Lookup Search tool.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five (5) minutes and celebrate.